 \subsection{Experimental Setup}

-Now that we can apply \fad, we can use \cref{alg:fedopt_hparam} to learn the model via \fedopt in tandem with the client weight parameter $\gamma$ via hypergradient descent.
-We apply \cref{alg:fedopt_hparam} to to the same set of benchmark tasks considered in \cref{sec:learned_server_opt}, with a few minor changes.
+Now that we can apply \fad, we use \cref{alg:fedopt_hparam} to learn the model via \fedopt in tandem with the client weight parameter $\gamma$ via hypergradient descent.
+We apply \cref{alg:fedopt_hparam} to the same benchmark tasks in \cref{sec:learned_server_opt}, with a few minor changes.
 First, we special case \fedopt to \fedavg by setting \serverupdate to SGD with learning rate of $1.0$.
 The client learning rate is set to the tuned defaults discussed in \cref{sec:learned_server_opt}.
 Last, we use Adam~\citep{adam} in our hypergradient descent step (rather than SGD), with learning rate $0.01$.
 All other implementation details are the same.

-Notably, on all 5 tasks (CIFAR-100, EMNIST, Shakespeare, SO NWP, and SO TP) we see no statistically significant difference between learned client weighting and example-weighting.
+On all 5 tasks (CIFAR-100, EMNIST, Shakespeare, SO NWP, and SO TP) we see no statistically significant difference between learned client weighting and example-weighting.
 For some, like the CIFAR-100 task, this is because all clients have the same number of examples.
 For others, the root cause of this similarity is unclear, though a large sweep over fixed parameter values for $\gamma$ also demonstrated little difference between these tasks.
-We therefore conjecture that this parameterization is either insufficiently expressive or that these tasks are insufficiently heterogeneous to provide an effective illustration of applying \fad to learn $q$.
+We therefore conjecture that these tasks are insufficiently heterogeneous to provide an effective illustration of applying \fad to learn $q$.

-In order to investigate \fad for this scenario then, we use the synthetic logistic regression problem proposed by \citet{fedprox}, Synthetic$(\alpha, \beta)$.
+In order to investigate \fad for this scenario, then, we use the synthetic logistic regression problem proposed by \citet{fedprox}, Synthetic$(\alpha, \beta)$.
 This task has multiple forms of heterogeneity (measured by the parameters $\alpha$ and $\beta$) in addition to having unbalanced clients.
 Following the implementation used in \citep{fedprox}, the distribution of number of examples across clients follows a shifted log-normal distribution.
 For more details on this task, see \cref{app:client_weight_experimental_details}.
 In short, the task provides a setting where unweighted and client-weighted means perform quite differently (as noted by \citet{fedprox}), making it a useful candidate task for learned client weighting.
 We set $\alpha = 1, \beta = 1$ for our experiments, as this is the ``most heterogeneous'' form of the task investigated by \citet{fedprox} and \citet{fednova}.